 SVI Logistics and Planning

-Puerto del Rey is located in Fajardo, the boating hub on the Puerto Rican west coast.
+Puerto del Rey is located in Fajardo, the boating hub on the Puerto Rican east coast.
 As you would expect, it has plenty of amenities which includes a small store for forgotten provisioning items.
 They also have golf carts that meet you upon arrival to take you and your gear down to your yacht.

-You may also enter the SVI cruising grounds from the USVI, but make sure you are aware of the latest clearance requirements when entering and exiting.
+Make sure you are aware of the latest clearance requirements when entering and exiting.
 I talk more about how you can do this in my St. Croix and Culebra sailing itinerary.

 Bareboat Charter Provisioning